 Frontend

 Single-page react-app, created with create-react-app and Material-UI.
-Open-street-maps integration with help of leaflet and react-leaflet for simple usage within react components with great typescript support.
-VSCode.
+Open-street-maps integration with help of leaflet and react-leaflet.

 Backend

-Micronaut, a popular JVM-based microservice framework, aiming for lower memory footprints and faster start-up times than Spring-Boot, and (at least currently) still with better support for creating native images with GraalVM (for further start-up time reduction).
-Thanks to the java-extension, VSCode also provides great support for backend development.
+Micronaut, a JVM-based microservice framework, aiming for lower memory footprints and faster start-up times than Spring-Boot, and with support for creating native images with GraalVM (for further start-up time reduction).

 Convenient entity persistence with Data Repositories and Hibernate.